ritterim/rimdev-blog/src/content/posts/2024-10-09-remove-file-extension.md

 twitter_text: "What's the 'best' way to remove a file extension from a file path string?"
 ---

 This week I was working on a project that moves and archives file recordings and their accompanying XML meta data.
-I need to remove the file extension from a file path stored as a string.
+I needed to remove the file extension from a file path stored as a string.
 The first thing I thought of was:

 ```csharp
 filename.Replace(".xml","")